-Remember, McLaren Health Plan HMO members must use providers that participate/are In-Network with McLaren Health Plan for their health care needs.
-Please visit our website or contact customer service for a complete list of participating/ In-Network providers when referring a member.
-Members with Point of Service (POS) plans do have an Option B that allows self-referral and the use of non-participating/Out-of-Network providers.
+Remember MHP HMO members must use providers that participate/are in-network with MHP for their health care needs.
+Please visit our website or contact customer service for a complete list of in-network providers when referring a member.
+Members with Point of Service (POS) plans do have an Option B that allows self-referral and the use of non-participating/out-of-network providers.
 However, they will have higher copayments and/or deductibles and will be responsible for any balance bill from the provider.
+Additionally some Option B benefits require MHP preauthorization.

-HEDIS - 2016 Measures
+HEDIS - 2017 Measures

-Please note that the requirements in the 2016 HEDIS Measures include the following:
+Please note that the requirements in the 2017 HEDIS Measures include the following:

-- Human Papillomavirus Vaccine Female adolescents who turn 13 during the measurement year - Breast Cancer Screening Women age 50-74 years - Cervical Cancer Screening Women age 21-64 years A complete list of the 2016 HEDIS Measures can be found under the "Quality and Medical Management" section of the Provider tab on our website.
+- Human Papillomavirus Vaccine Female adolescents who turn 13 during the measurement year - Breast Cancer Screening Women age 50-74 years - Cervical Cancer Screening Women age 21-64 years

+A complete list of the 2017 HEDIS Measures can be found under the "Quality and Medical Management" section of the Provider tab on our website.